Clusters

 Jess Cluster (Beeston, Belle Isle, Holbeck and Hunslet)

-The JESS Cluster supports families and schools in the LS10 and LS11 area of Leeds to live full, successful and healthy lives.
+The JESS Cluster supports families and schools in LS10 and LS11 to help children and young people live healthy, successful lives.

 • Clapgate Primary School